Mental Health Facilities Clermont County, OH

 Child Focus Inc Wasserman Day Treatment

-Child Focus Inc Wasserman Day Treatment is one of mental health facilities in Clermont County, Ohio, located at 4286 Wuebold Lane, 45245 zip code.
+Child Focus Inc Wasserman Day Treatment is a mental health treatment clinic in Clermont County, Ohio, located at 4286 Wuebold Lane, 45245 zip code.
 Child Focus Inc Wasserman Day Treatment provides partial hospitalization/day treatment.
-Child Focus Inc Wasserman Day Treatment provides activity therapy, behavior modification and cognitive behavioral therapy to children / adolescents and young adults.
+Child Focus Inc Wasserman Day Treatment provides psychotropic medication, couples/family therapy and behavior modification to young adults and children / adolescents.
 Child Focus Inc Wasserman Day Treatment also supports children/adolescents with serious emotional disturbance.
-Additional services provided at Child Focus Inc Wasserman Day Treatment include court-ordered outpatient treatment, suicide prevention services and case management.
+Additional services provided by Child Focus Inc Wasserman Day Treatment consist of psychosocial rehabilitation services, education services and court-ordered outpatient treatment.

 SPONSORED AD